Exercise Options for Seniors and Older Adults

 Begin with small weights such as 1- or 2-pound dumbbells.
 Try to do 10 to 15 repetitions of a variety of exercises such as chest presses, tricep extensions and bicep curls.
 You only need your body weight to do some very effective moves, including modified push-ups, squats and lunges.

-Exercise Example: Here’s a modified push-up that will build up your shoulder, upper back, and chest strength.
+Exercise For Seniors Example: Here’s a modified push-up that will build up your shoulder, upper back, and chest strength.
 Face a wall and lean forward slightly, placing your palms flat on the wall at about shoulder height, with your toes 12 to 18 inches from the wall.
 While bending your elbows, move your body down towards the wall without straining, until your nose almost touches the wall.
 Move back into the starting position and repeat ten times.

 Seniors Practice Balance